CNES/cars/docs/source/usage.rst

                 - Please, see the section :ref:`convert_image_to_binary_image` to make binary mask image or binary classification with 1 bit per band.
                 - The classification of second input is not necessary.
 In this case, the applications use only the available classification.
                 - Please, see the section :ref:`add_band_description_in_image` to add band name / description in order to be used in Applications
+                - *geomodel*: If no geomodel is provide, CARS will try to use the rpc loaded with rasterio opening *image*.

             **Pairing**

             The pairing attribute defines the pairs to use, using sensors keys used to define sensor images.